medspacy/medspacy/README.md

 ![alt text](./images/simple_text_visualization.png "Example of clinical text processed by medSpaCy")

 For more detailed examples and explanations of each component, see the [notebooks](./notebooks) folder.

+# Made with medSpaCy
+Here are some links to projects or tutorials which use medSpacy.
+If you have a project which uses medSpaCy which you'd like to use, let us know!
+- [VA_COVID-19_NLP_BSV](https://github.com/abchapman93/VA_COVID-19_NLP_BSV): An NLP pipeline for identifying positive cases of COVID-19 from clinical text.
+Deployed as part of the Department of Veterans Affairs response to COVID-19
+- [mimic34md2020_materials](https://github.com/Melbourne-BMDS/mimic34md2020_materials): A crash course in clinical data science from the University of Melbourne.
+For medSpaCy materials, see `notebooks/nlp-*.ipynb`